Ljubljana mon amour: In fact, already the city’s name sounds like a tender song…and derives from ljubljena – beloved.

 Phone: + 386 – 1 – 433 31 14

 Kratochwill is open from Monday to Friday 9 a. m. to 10 p. m., Saturday from 11 a. m. and Sunday closed.

-Now that we’d covered the classic Balkan cuisine, let’s move over to the lighter, Italian influenced gastronomy.
+Now that we’ve covered the classic Balkan cuisine, let’s move over to the lighter, Italian-influenced gastronomy.

 Whereby all these places also serve pizza – in case you cannot withstand without carbohydrates.

-To have some Italian in a pretty authentic setting, it’s worth it checking out the Pizzeria Foculus.
+To have some Italian in a pretty authentic setting, it’s worth it to check out the Pizzeria Foculus.

 Gregorčičeva ulica 3